aaron-ev/CLI-STM32-FreeRTOS/README.md

 Tmr Svc
 ```

-# Heap command
+## Heap command

 *heap* Shows heap size, remaining memory in the heap and
 the minimum heap size ever existed since power on.
 Note: See FreeRTOS documentation for more information.
+To understand each output of this command, take a look at [FreeRTOS memory management](https://www.freertos.org/a00111.html).

 ```
 #cmd: heap